d12frosted/elpa-mirror/gnu/denote-readme.txt

         Else use only the latter set of keywords ([Standard note creation]).

+  Function `denote-convert-file-name-keywords-to-crm'
+        Make `STRING' with keywords readable by
+        `completing-read-multiple'. `STRING' consists of
+        underscore-separated words, as those appear in the keywords component of a Denote file name. `STRING' is the same as the return value of `denote-retrieve-filename-keywords'.

   Function `denote-keywords-sort'
         Sort `KEYWORDS' if `denote-sort-keywords' is non-nil.
         `KEYWORDS' is a list of strings, per `denote-keywords-prompt'.